taulantxhakli/Red-Onion-Handbook/README.md

-#  Linux Handbook
+#  Onion Handbook
-Scripts and guides used for my Linux systems (Arch, Ubuntu (Desk/Server).
+Scripts and guides used for my Linux systems (Arch, Ubuntu (Desk/Server) and others.

-Will continue to add when I get the chance.
+Will continue to edit readme and directories with more information.